VP & Early Learning Director

 My name is Jeanine Morley and I am the Pre-School / Pre-K instructional assistant.
 I have a bachelor’s degree from Loyola Marymount University and have been been an instructional assistant at OLG for 8 six years.
 I also spent many years as a tutor in the Sound Partners program.
 We are members of the parish and my three children graduated from OLG.
 We love the Guadalupe community!

-I’m looking forward to another great year!
+I look forward to a great year!

 Hello Guadalupe Families.
 My name is Casey Loose, and I am lucky to be the fifth-grade teacher at Our Lady of Guadalupe School.
 I grew up in Colorado, went to High School in Wyoming, and received a Bachelor’s degree in Fine Art from Metropolitan State University in Denver.
 From there I moved to New York City and worked with many world-class artists, managing their studios and assisting them in fabrication.
 Along the way, I rediscovered my love of education.